efacilitation/eventric/README.md

 ## eventric.js [![Build Status](https://travis-ci.org/efacilitation/eventric.svg?branch=master)](https://travis-ci.org/efacilitation/eventric)

-Build JavaScript applications based on Domain-driven Design.
+Build JavaScript applications based on Events and Domain-driven Design.

 Runs on NodeJS and modern Browsers.
 Therefore it's easy to share code between Server and Client.
 Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).